caryyu/spring-embedded-redis-server/README.md

 }
 ```
 ## usage
+Here's two core variables to use.
 * global.redis.port - this is the embedded port for server listening.
 * global.redis.embedded - this is the switch to check whether or not it is ON/OFF.

+Actually , we have lots of ways to use this library, ofcourse i really recommend you according to [Spring official Environment Variables](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html),so i just give some usages below.

 ### jvm environment variables
-Actually , we have lots of ways to use this library, ofcourse i really recommend you according to [Spring official Environment Variables](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html),so i just give some usages below.

 #### using for JavaSE
 ```